 Several years ago I was invited to attend a meeting of First Nations chiefs and elders on Vancouver Island.
 I knew I would be one of only two or three non-Aboriginals in attendance but I didn’t expect to be immediately invited to introduce myself to the group.
-Not being very familiar with their culture and knowing nothing of the norms of the group I thought I should keep it as short as I could – speaking my name, saying a couple of things about my professional identity, mentioning how honoured I was to be invited to meet with them, and then sitting down.
+Not being very familiar with their culture I thought I should keep it as short as possible – speaking my name, saying a couple of things about myself, mentioning how honoured I was to be invited to meet with them, and then sitting down.
 As soon as I was finished a man to my right in the circle stood up and began to speak.
 First he told us about his grandfather on his mother’s side – why he was named as he was and two or three hilariously funny stories about his life.
 Then he drifted into stories about his grandmother, and about her family.
 Then he did the same for his grandparents on his father’s side.
 This led to stories about his father and mother, his uncles and aunts, then his siblings.
 This went on for about 15 minutes before he said that he felt his ancestors were with us in the room.
 Others nodded in agreement.
 He then sat down and the person to the other side of him stood and began to do much the same.
 Her story went on for nearly 20 minutes.
-She wept as she told stories about her ancestors and laughed with delight as she spoke of her grandchildren.
-Then she expressed her sense of the presence of the ancestors and sat down.
-Then the next person rose to his feet and did much the same.
 And so it continued for 2 hours.
 Finally finishing this introductory part of the meeting, we broke for coffee and the man to my right spoke to me.
 He said he was glad I was there but, with a twinkle in his eye, he asked if I didn’t have any family.

 I have learned a great deal from my First Nations friends – one of those being how incomplete my story is without putting it in the context of those whose lives are interwoven with mine.
 Having said something about my parents (see My Journey), it is time, therefore, to introduce my wife because my story really is our story.

-My journey over the years since meeting Juliet has been profoundly shaped by her.
-No where is this more true than in terms of my spiritual journey because, in the simplest terms, we journeyed together.
+Juliet has profoundly shaped my journey – but no aspect of it more than my spiritual journey.
+This is because, in the simplest terms, we have journeyed together.
 This hasn’t meant that we did not have separate journeys.
-In terms of a worldview, she didn’t have as far to come as me because she was raised in a liberal Presbyterian Church in Trinidad.
+In terms of a personal theology, she didn’t have as far to come as me because she was raised in a liberal Presbyterian Church.
 And, she was always more spiritually open and attuned than I was.
 I, on the other hand, have probably been intellectually more open and inquisitive than she.
 This kept me restless, always wanting to understand issues from a broader or alternate perspective, something that at times must have been quite annoying for her when she was more content just to enjoy wherever she was at the moment.
-But as we grew more deeply into our life together I learned from her, just as she says she also did from me.
+But as we grew more deeply into our life together I learned from her, just as she did from me.